ashyshka/GL-DevOps-Kubernetes/week7/task3/README.md

 **Now, we can install local flux cli, just fo comrortable and looking logs** `> curl -s https://fluxcd.io/install.sh | bash`

-**For this time, we need to preparing some files to make flusk could interact with our cluster when we will make some changes in our repo**
+**For this time, we need to preparing some files to make flux could interact with our cluster when we will make some changes in our repo**

 We will do that